 - Making or using derogatory comments, epithets, slurs, or jokes of a gender-based or sexual nature.

-- Ostracizing individuals from group activities because of their sex, gender or gender identity, gender expression, or because they objected to harassing behavior.
+- Ostracizing individuals from group activities because of their sex, gender or gender identity, gender expression, sexual orientation or because they objected to harassing behavior.

 - Making unwelcome graphic comments about an individual’s body, using sexually degrading words to describe an individual.